How It Came About

 After that it was a visit to the Wednesday flea market – a wide-spread, busy and bustling array of all sorts of stalls with lots of bars and restaurants mingling amongst them.

-Oskar had changed his Aus dollars for rupees this morning so was ready if hesitant to start shopping.
+Oskar had changed his Australian dollars for rupees this morning so was ready if hesitant to start shopping.
 His fear was the need to haggle.
 He got through the first purchase with a lot of help.
 But for next couple he was on his own and managed very well.

 A Day in Calangute